What are BuyAbility Social Enterprises exactly, how can they help businesses and how can they help people with disability?

 Why do businesses work with BuyAbility Social Enterprises?

 Working with BuyAbility Social Enterprises provides opportunities for socially responsible procurement.
-There are 200 BuyAbility Social Enterprises with more than 600 locations across Australia offering an array of quality products and services.
+There are around 150 BuyAbility Social Enterprises with around 450 locations across Australia offering an array of quality products and services.

 How are BuyAbility Social Enterprises funded?